 Solution for Deliveroo:

 ― Introducing full ingredient lists: classifying this metadata to inform the dietary & allergen system that works seamlessly with the filtering system — this would also allow users to filter less common allergens as well as that “coriander” dislike

-― Expanding the dietary list to include all of the common dietary preferences: celery, crustaceans, eggs, fish, gluten, lupin, milk, molluscs, mustard, peanuts, sesame, soybeans, sulphur dioxide, sulphites and tree nuts & organic, vegetarian, vegan, halal, kosher, ketogenic, paleo, Whole30 and raw
+― Expanding the dietary list to include all of the common dietary preferences: celery, crustaceans, eggs, fish, gluten, lupin, milk, mollusks, mustard, peanuts, sesame, soybeans, sulfur dioxide, sulfites and tree nuts & organic, vegetarian, vegan, halal, kosher, ketogenic, paleo, Whole30 and raw

 ― Introducing dynamic filtering based on predefined user preferences: showing only relevant promotions & search results

 ― Saving customer’s selected dietary preferences and displaying them on the homescreen & throughout the checkout process to increase confidence in the right dietary dish being selected